petercoles/Betfair-Exchange/readme.md

 Each Betfair request starts with a static call to one of the packages subsystems.
 Currently there are two: "auth" and "betting".

 All requests require to you be logged in to the Betfair Exchange, otherwise it won't talk to you.
-So your first call will always be
+So your first call will always be:
 ```
 $sessionToken = Betfair::auth()->init(<YOUR_APP_KEY>, <YOUR_USERNAME>, <YOUR_PASSWORD>);
 ```

-This will store your APP_KEY and retrieve and store a SESSION_KEY, which will be used to authenticate all subsequent requests.
+On a first call it will store your APP_KEY, login, retrieve a SESSION_TOKEN and store it. the session token will be used to authenticate all subsequent requests.
+It's safe, indeed recommended, to call init() before each group of requests.
+If there's an active session already, it will simply extend this session rather than logging in again.

-Three manual authentication methods are supplied, though its unlikely that you'll need to use them
+Four other authentication methods are available, though its unlikely that you'll need to use them
 ```
 . login(<YOUR_APP_KEY>, <YOUR_USERNAME>, <YOUR_PASSWORD>);
 . logout();
 . keepAlive();
+. sessionremaining();
 ```
 The Keep alive method extends your Betfair session.
 Betfair sessions for the UK exchange are currently 4 hours long, so usually just logging in is good enough.